hrkfdn/ncspot/doc/users.md

 | `save [current]`                                                 | Save selected item, if `current` is passed the currently playing item will be saved                                                                                                                                                                             |

 ## Remote control (IPC)
-Apart from MPRIS, ncspot will also create a domain socket on UNIX platforms (Linux, macOS, *BSD) at `~/.cache/ncspot/ncspot.sock`.
+Apart from MPRIS, ncspot will also create a domain socket on UNIX platforms (Linux, macOS, *BSD).
+The socket will be created in the platform's runtime directory.
+If XDG_RUNTIME_DIR is set, it will be created under `$XDG_RUNTIME_DIR/ncspot`.
+If XDG_RUNTIME_DIR isn't set, it will be created under `/run/user/<uid>` for Linux if it exists.
+In all other cases, it will be created under `/tmp/ncspot-<uid>`.
 Applications or scripts can connect to this socket to send commands or be notified of the currently playing track, i.e. with `netcat`:

 ```
 % nc -U ~/.cache/ncspot/ncspot.sock